The Towers (Ohio State): Residence halls

-The rooms in both Lincoln and Morrill are set up very different from other dormitories on campus.
+The rooms in both Lincoln and Morrill are set up very differently from other dormitories on campus.
 Each floor consists of 6 suites, 1 laundry room, 1 resident advisor room, and 3 supply closets.
-Within each of the suites is a common room, bathroom (that includes three-four sinks, two showers and three restroom stalls), 4 rooms (each of which includes a study connected to a bedroom).
-Each suite usually have 8-12 students in each; rooms are quads, triples or doubles (with the exception of the suite directly next to the RA room, which has a single room in it).
+Within each of the suites is a common room, bathroom (which includes three-four sinks, two showers and three restroom stalls), 4 rooms (each of which includes a study connected to a bedroom).
+Each suite usually has 8-12 students; rooms are quads, triples or doubles (with the exception of the suite directly next to the RA room, which has a single room in it).
 A typical floor is home to 60-70 students.

 The elevators in each of the residence halls are divided based on a low rise and high rise system.
-In Morrill, the low rise elevators go to floors 1, 3-14 and the high rise elevators goes to floors 1,3, 15-23.
+In Morrill, the low rise elevators go to floors 1, 3–14 and the high rise elevators goes to floors 1, 3, 15–23.
 Only authorized officials can access floor 2 using the elevators.
-In Lincoln, low rise elevators reach floors 1-14 to access office space, while high rise elevators reach floors 1,2, and 15-23 to access student living.
+In Lincoln, low rise elevators reach floors 1–14 to access office space, while high rise elevators reach floors 1, 2, and 15–23 to access student living.
 Each side of the building has 3 elevators.

 The halls are co-ed by suite.

 In popular media

 Lincoln Tower appears in Apple, Inc.'s January 2014 ad campaign titled "Your Verse."
 It can be seen in the background as The Ohio State University Marching Band practices on the turf fields in the adjacent Lincoln Tower Park.
-The OSU Recreational and Physical Activity Center (RPAC) and McCorkle Aquatic Pavilion can also can be seen in the aerial video footage.
+The OSU Recreational and Physical Activity Center (RPAC) and McCorkle Aquatic Pavilion can also be seen in the aerial video footage.